 Signs that external resources might be appropriate:

+- The person desires it.

-- They (you) are in the red zone, or in the orange zone and have been for a while. - The need you or the other person is having is beyond the capacity of peers to support.
+- They (you) are in the red zone, or in the orange zone and have been for a while.

+- The need is beyond the capacity of peers.

 Resources to consider: